neohiro/BlackGlass/README.md

 ###

 Black Glass is a lightweight, high-performance Second Life client focused on multi-avatar chat management, navigation, and regional awareness.
 Built with a "Black Glass" aesthetic using Python and Tkinter, it provides a streamlined alternative to heavy 3D viewers for users who prioritize local communication and efficiency.
-You can find a list of Nearby Avatars in which you can select each one for a "Teleport To" or "Profile" option.

 # 🚀Features
 ###
 ###
+## Updates

+1.4: URI namespaces are now resolved, groups, parcels and profiles are accessible in the viewer.
+1.3: You can find a list of Nearby Avatars in which you can select each one for a "Teleport To" or "Profile" option.

 ## 📨Advanced Chat & Communication

 Multi-Client Support: Log in with multiple accounts simultaneously using a tabbed interface.